Saving & Spending Budgeting & Expenses

 kieferpix/Adobe Woman drinking bottle of water

-You’re already paying for water to your house, so it’s more efficient to get a filtration system (even if it’s just a Brita filter in a pitcher) and fill up a reusable bottle than to constantly buy plastic water bottles and haul them home.
+You're already paying for water in your house, so it's more efficient to get a filtration system (even if it's just a Brita filter in a pitcher) and fill up a reusable bottle rather than constantly buying plastic water bottles and hauling them home.

 Using a filter means less plastic in the landfill and more money in your bank account.